Skip to content

 Note: specs/state.yaml.lock is NOT pre-created — acquired/released dynamically.

-specs/state.yaml carries a top-level workflow_mode key (team-pr | solo-git, default solo-git).
-This is the canonical integrate-mode signal for all skills — set it once here and skills such as release-branch read it from this file instead of sniffing profile files.
+specs/state.yaml carries top-level workflow_mode (team-pr | solo-git, default solo-git).
+This is the canonical integrate-mode signal for all skills.
+Set it once here.
+Skills such as release-branch read this file instead of sniffing profiles.

 Skills that write into CLAUDE.md or AGENTS.md MUST use fenced HTML comment markers so handwritten content outside the fence is never clobbered: